jonelo/bashberries/README.md

 ### update_jdk
 ```
-update_jdk v1.17.0, Copyright 2019 Johann N. Loefflmann
+update_jdk v1.20.0, Copyright 2019-2020 Johann N. Loefflmann

-Downloads the JRE/JDK resp. the latest tzupdater zip from the web, extracts
+Downloads the JRE/JDK from the web, extracts it and creates/updates a symlink
-it and creates/updates a symlink called <type>_latest resp. tzupdater.jar.
+called <type>_latest.
 The latest timezone database can be applied to the requested JRE/JDK as well
 so that you have the most possible up to date JRE/JDK within a Java family
 from your preferred source.
 And since the symlink always points to the